dl1bz/ESP32-IC705BT-PA/README.md

 You will need some additional electronic components between ESP32 and the IC-705.
 The ESP32 is using GPIO for PTT switching (H or L active, can be set) and DAC analog output for generating the voltage for band-switching.
 The generated voltage is programmed for PA which support XIEGUs band-switching protocol (can be adapted easy for other protocols, look and understand the program code).

+## Things I add in code by myself for more functionality ##
+- re-design display form of representation
+- show RF power settings, Mode and Filter selection
+- check if the BT connection is active or not
+- re-calibrate DAC settings/values for generate more correct voltages for band-switching
+- change RX/TX signaling as a small symbol
+- do some code cleanup for better readability
+- transfer repetitive things to functions

 ## Schematic ##

 ...coming soon, please be patient.
 I will be testing some additional things, until I get all the electronic parts.